 How old does my child need to be to start lessons?

 It depends on the child.
 Some children are ready at three and others are not ready at age five.
 The child must be able to hold onto the side by him or herself and take instruction from an instructor who is not their parent.

 If my child can take swim lessons at Madrona, why can’t he or she be on the swim team?

 Swim team is governed by league rules forbidding non-members from participating on the team.

-Why should I have my child take lessons when then can join swim team, which last longer?
+Why should I have my child take lessons when they can join swim team?

 Swim team is a great place for kids to improve stamina, enjoy a team experience and practice strokes, but lessons offer more individualized and focused attention on stroke technique.